 About Wave Computing

-With funding from Tier 1 VCs, an IP portfolio including over 70 patents, and a track record of execution, Wave is dedicated to accelerating the application of Machine Intelligence in the datacenter and beyond.
+With funding from Tier 1 VCs, an IP portfolio including more than 70 patents, and a track record of execution, Wave Computing is dedicated to accelerating the application of deep learning in the datacenter and beyond.
 The company was named a Machine Learning Industry Technology Innovation Leader by Frost & Sullivan, and a Top 25 Artificial Intelligence Provider by CIO Application Magazine.

 Derek Meyer, Chief Executive Officer

 Derek is the Chief Executive Officer of Wave Computing.
 Derek brings over 20 years of executive management, corporate strategy, product development and go-to-market experience to Wave.
 As CEO, Derek is leading the company’s initiatives to deliver the world's first dataflow solutions for the rapidly expanding Deep Learning market.

 Prior to joining Wave, Derek held executive leadership positions in business development, marketing, and general management with both established and startup companies in the semiconductor and computer systems industries, including ARC, CEVA, Philips, Silicon Graphics, Sun Microsystems, Harris Computers and MIPS Technologies.
 At MIPS, Derek was part of the executive team who took the company public.

 Derek received his BS in Physics from Florida Atlantic University where he also studied for his MS in Astrophysics.

 Dr. Chris Nicol, SVP and Chief Technology Officer

 Chris is the Chief Technology Officer of the company and the lead architect of the DPU architecture incorporated into Wave’s Deep Learning Computer.
 In addition to his duties as CTO, Chris leads the systems team developing products, the runtime software environment and benchmarking applications using deep learning frameworks.